mciccale/ScholarVista/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to this project!
+Thank you for considering contributing to ScholarVista.
 Here's a quick guide on how to create an issue:

 ## How to Create an Issue: